Ensemble Learning#

 Random Forests#

-Uses randomized trees to make models even less correlated (more unstable)
+- Uses randomized trees to make models even less correlated (more unstable) - At every split, only consider - max_featuresfeatures, randomly selected

 Show code cell source